Skip to Main Content

 Academic & legal purposes (plagiarism and copyright infringement).
 Legal purposes (e.g. rules of Creative Commons Licenses)

 The rights of the copy (meaning copyright) are NOT shared with the general public by the copyright holder.
-Copyright IS shared with the general public by the copyright holder by marking the work with an open-copyright license.
+Copyrighted material IS shared with the general public by the copyright holder by marking the work with an open-copyright license.

-Protects and author who wants to refer to an restricted work by another author.
+Protects an author who wants to refer to an restricted work by another author.
 Author of an open work has given advanced permission to use their work.

 Use to quote or paraphrase a limited portion of a restricted work.
 Used to quote (or paraphrase) all or a portion of an openly licensed work.